The UK Degree Advantage

 Daily Responsibilities

-• Conduct market research to identify target audiences and media consumption habits.
+- Conduct detailed market research to identify target demographics and media consumption habits.

-• Collaborate with creative teams to ensure that media placements align with campaign messaging.
+- Collaborate with creative teams to ensure messaging aligns with media placements.